Early Childhood:

 The Reggio Emilia approach to early childhood education.
 Ablex.
 This is the book on the preprimary schools in

 Reggio Emilia, Italy.
-Both Italian and American educators explain the philosophy
+Both Italian and American educators explain the

-the Italian principles in American programs.
+how to apply the Italian principles in American programs.

 FairTest.
 (1991).
 Standardized tests and our